cordcutters/markcord/README.md

 - `markcord.cdn`: The CDN to load discord emojis from, defaults to `https://cdn.discordapp.com`
 - `markcord.headerOffset`: Offset for header numbers, defaults to `1` (the bigger this value, the smaller the headers)
 - `markcord.cleaner`: The HTML element used for cleaning text.
 You should not change this value unless you know what you are doing.
+- `markcord.allowedProtocols`: Allowed protocols for URLs and masked URLs, defaults to `["https:", "http:"]`